The Devil's Advocate may be contacted as follows.

 The Devil's Advocate's offers a variety of fee alternatives.
 Although hourly fees may be the norm for many lawyers, some of our engagements lend themselves to flat rates, percentage fees, retainers, or hybrids, depending on the circumstances.
-Devil's Advocate does not charge contingent fees for consulting services.
+Devil's Advocate does not offer or charge contingent fees for consulting services.

 The Devil's Advocate passes through some out of pocket or unusual expenses at cost, but does not bill clients for many routine expenses charged by law firms.
 The primary out of pocket expenses are usually travel expenses for testimony.

 We discuss our fees up front.
 Details regarding our representation, including our fees, are normally reduced to a written agreement with each client.

 The Devil's Advocate does not charge for initial consultations, prior to engagement.